Kwadwo28/alx-system_engineering-devops/0x00-shell_basics/README.md

-4-listmorefiles dispalys current directory contents including hidden files in long format 5-listfilesdigitonly displays long format user and group IDs and hidden files 6-firstdirectory creates a directory named my_first_directory in the tmp directory
+4-listmorefiles dispalys current directory contents including hidden files in long format 5-listfilesdigitonly displays long format user and group IDs and hidden files 6-firstdirectory creates a directory named my_first_directory in the tmp directory 7-movethatfile moves betty from /tmp to my_first_directory in tmp